Blended Intensive Programmes

 We are not talking about alarm clocks or car horns here.
 Blended Intensive Programmes (BIPs) is a new format of Erasmus+ mobility.

-Every BIP combines online teaching with a short period of physical mobility, where you can spend 5 days at another university with students from across the CIVIS Alliance.
+Every BIP combines online teaching with a short period of physical mobility, where you can spend one week days at another university with students from across the CIVIS Alliance.
 By combining online sessions with a short trip for face-to-face teaching, this innovative format opens up opportunities for international study to new groups of students.